also known as ex-libris, have since the 15th century been placed

 Our purpose is to encourage the production, use, collecting, and study

 of bookplates.
-We achieve this through our publications, lectures,
+We achieve this through our publications, members' auctions,

-visits to collections, members' auctions, social meetings, and exhibitions.
+visits to collections, social events, talks, and exhibitions.

 OUR LATEST BOOKS

-authority.
-Copies of both books can be ordered by non-members.
+Society (see Publications page).
 One or two copies of the special edition of the Helard book, with original bookplates tipped-in, remain available.
-Our book for 2013/14 is currently
+In the pipeline for

 THE FRANKS CATALOGUE IS DIGITIZED AND AVAILABLE ONLINE